lukflug/PanelStudio/README.md

 * Future Theme:
 ![future](https://cdn.discordapp.com/attachments/755077474861449277/771799117998718986/unknown.png)

 This repostiory only includes the GameSense themes, however, since Cyber didn't want me to publish the other themes.
 The library has no depedencies (aside from the JRE itself), so it can be easily used for other purposes, aside from Minecraft utility mods.
+Thanks to Go_Hoosiers, for suggesting the name of this library.
+If you use this library, some attribution would be greatly appreciated.

+## Use with Gradle
 To include the project in your gradle build, you have to add following to your `settings.gradle`:
 ```
 sourceControl {